leebase/telecomdashboard/docs/refactor/SPRINT7_PLAN.md

 - **Effort:** 3 points

 ## Definition of Done
+- ✅ Metadata pack is auto-generated from canonical schema with proper KPI definitions
+- ✅ Test data generator creates realistic sample data matching schema constraints
-- AI models can be trained, deployed, and served through the runtime
+- ✅ AI models can be trained, deployed, and served through the runtime
-- Predictive analytics provide accurate KPI forecasts with confidence intervals
+- ✅ Predictive analytics provide accurate KPI forecasts with confidence intervals
-- Anomaly detection identifies unusual patterns in real-time
+- ✅ Anomaly detection identifies unusual patterns in real-time
-- Natural language queries can be processed and answered
+- ✅ Natural language queries can be processed and answered
-- Automated reports are generated with AI-powered insights and summaries
+- ✅ Automated reports are generated with AI-powered insights and summaries
-- All AI features integrate seamlessly with existing metadata runtime
+- ✅ All features integrate seamlessly with existing metadata runtime

 ## Out of Scope
 - Advanced ML model development (handled by data science team)